Company logo

 Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

-Overnight at Jaypee Siddharth Hotel (Deluxe Room)
+Overnight at Jaypee Siddharth, Delhi (Deluxe Room) (No Meals)

-Day 02: Delhi / Nagpur (6E 135 – 1025 / 1210 Hrs) Nagpur / Kanha
+Day 02: Delhi / Nagpur (6E 2098 - 0720 / 0905 Hrs)

-Day 03 - 04: Kanha Tiger Reserve
+Day 03 - 04: Kanha (Afternoon Safaris does not operate on Wednesdays)

-image not found Kanha National Park, which is one of the most well known tiger reserves worldwide, is located among the Banjar and Halon valleys in the Mandla / Balaghat districts of the state of Madhya Pradesh.
+image not found Kanha National Park, which is one of the most well-known tiger reserves worldwide, is located among the Banjar and Halon valleys in the Mandla / Balaghat districts of the state of Madhya Pradesh.
 Its creation took place among, and after, a lot of turbulence and storm within concerned circles regarding rampant killing of wildlife in the area at the time.
 The central Kanha valley was declared a sanctuary way back in 1933 but got its status as a National Park in 1955.
-It covers a large area of 1,945 square kilometers, out of which 940 square kilometers form the main park.
+It covers a large area of 1,945 square kilometers, out of which 940 square kilometers from the main park.
 The altitude of the park ranges from 450 meters to 900 meters above sea level.
 The temperature, depending on the season, ranges from 0 degrees in the winters to 48 degrees in the summers.
 The park remains open from the 01st of November to the 30th of June.
 Sometimes, as with most parks of the country, it can be closed earlier if the monsoon season arrives sooner than expected.
 The park has a heavy monsoon season with an average annual rainfall of 1600mm.
 The basic infrastructure at the park is well developed and visits can "mostly" be expected to pass without any problems.

 Other than the tiger, some of the more frequently seen animals in the park consist of Leopards, Gaur, Chausinghas, Sloth Bears, Barking Deer, Swamp Deer (Barasingha), Blackuck, Langurs, Wild Boars, Porcupines, Mouse Deer, Hyenas, Jackals and Wild Dogs (Dholes).